 Codec[L, H, CF] is a

-Mapping[L, H], with additional meta-data: an optional schema and the format of the
+Mapping[L, H], with additional meta-data: a schema and the format of the

 low-level value (more on that below).

 There are built-in codecs for most common types such as

 Int etc. Codecs are usually defined as implicit

 values and resolved implicitly when they are referenced.
 However, they can also be provided explicitly as needed.

 query[Int]("quantity") specifies an input parameter which corresponds to the

 parameter and will be mapped as an